 NOTE: The cover warranty is not part of the limited warranty provided with the spa.
 It is provided through the cover manufacturer and may not be through Master Spas.
 Check the tags and labeling on your cover to verify manufacturer and refer to the manufacturer's care, maintenance and warranty information.
 Your dealer can help provide you with these details.

-NOTE: To prevent premature failure of your spa cover, always turn water feature valve down so that the water features do not hit the cover when the cover is closed.
+NOTE: Always turn water feature valve down so that the water features do not hit the cover when the cover is closed

 CARE OF YOUR SPA CABINET